-“I am not going anywhere, but I am not taking part in the Russian national championships,” Zagitova said, adding that she will not ask for a bye for Europeans or the World Championships.
-This means she will definitely not compete at those events this season.
+“I am not going anywhere, but I am not taking part in the Russian national championships,” Zagitova said, adding that she will not ask for a bye to Europeans or the World Championships.

-Zagitova said she will perform in many different ice shows and will continue to train with her coaching team around Eteri Tutberidze and Daniil Gleikhengauz.
+Zagitova said she will perform in many different ice shows and will continue to work with her coaching team (Eteri Tutberidze, Sergei Dudakov and Daniil Gleikhengauz).
 “I will train, go to practice and I think that is good because I will search myself, learn new elements, learn new entries into the jumps.
-I will stay with my coaches with whom we went through this long path.”
+I will stay with my coaches with whom we went down this long path.”

-The teenager has won every title there is to win in the sport and is the only Russian lady to have won Olympic gold, the World and European Championships, World Junior Championships, the Grand Prix Final and the Russian Championships.
+The teenager has won every title there is to win in the sport, and is the only Russian lady to have won Olympic gold, the World and European Championships, World Junior Championships, the senior and junior Grand Prix Final and the Russian Championships.

-It is not easy to stay motivated for the grueling training process, while at the same time, be overtaken by the next generation of young skaters that have quads and triple Axels in their arsenal.
+It is not easy to stay motivated for the gruelling training process, while at the same time, be overtaken by the next generation of young skaters who have quads and triple Axels in their arsenal.
 At the Grand of Figure Skating Final last week, Zagitova was second with a strong short program but then faded to sixth and last after an error-ridden free skate.
-Her three training mates – Alena Kostornaia, Anna Shcherbakova and Alexandra Trusova – swept the podium for Russia.
+Her three training mates –Alena Kostornaia, Anna Shcherbakova and Alexandra Trusova – swept the podium for Russia.